Risingson/eveeyedocs/docs/sync/client-synchronisation.md

 Just search the web on how to open separate instances of that browser and track one character per instance.<br>

 !!! warning "Live kill-stream may fail"
     When running multiple instances with zKill livestream enabled the service may stop working for you would send too many requests from the same IP-address.
-I recommend using it only on one instance.
+It is recommended using it only on one instance.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwODAxMjQzNywxNzAyMDkzOTIxLC01MD
+eyJoaXN0b3J5IjpbLTE4NDkxODYzNTgsMTcwMjA5MzkyMSwtNT
-A3Nzg3NTAsNTI2ODI2NjEyLDE2MTcyMDk1MjksNDEyNTQ3NTgz
+AwNzc4NzUwLDUyNjgyNjYxMiwxNjE3MjA5NTI5LDQxMjU0NzU4
-LC05NTIyNjU4MDEsLTgwMTcwNzU4NywtMjEyOTM4OTM0MSwtMT
+MywtOTUyMjY1ODAxLC04MDE3MDc1ODcsLTIxMjkzODkzNDEsLT
-g4OTQwNzIyNSwtNDU3MTc0MTQ5LDMxNTM5MjY3OSwxMzU0NTQy
+E4ODk0MDcyMjUsLTQ1NzE3NDE0OSwzMTUzOTI2NzksMTM1NDU0
-OTY2LDcyMDkwMzAyMywtMTc2OTM5NDA4OCw4Mjc4MDY4MjcsMT
+Mjk2Niw3MjA5MDMwMjMsLTE3NjkzOTQwODgsODI3ODA2ODI3LD
-g4MDAwMTgsMTg5MjkyNjA4LC00MjE0NTUyOTgsMTA2NDExMzc5
+E4ODAwMDE4LDE4OTI5MjYwOCwtNDIxNDU1Mjk4LDEwNjQxMTM3
-XX0=
+OV19
 -->